 Joshua Bonnett is originally from Phoenix, AZ and has lived in Amarillo since 2017.
-He is married with a lovely 2 year old daughter, and values his family very much.
+He is married with a lovely 2 year old daughter and values his family very much.
 Joshua has been working with youth and social services for over 5 years.
-He has worked with inner city youth who are underprivileged, as well as with youth who come from wealthy families.
+He has worked with inner-city youth who are underprivileged, as well as with youth who come from wealthy families.
 Joshua is passionate about working with people in general, but especially youth, because he has a unique way of identifying with them and being able to relate to them and meet them where they are.
-Joshua also has passion for music, and loves to incorporate his musical talents into his work.
-He strives to create music that makes an impact on everyone who listens, and to inspire young people to use their gifts to help bring change to their communities, and to the world.
+Joshua also has a passion for music and loves to incorporate his musical talents into his work.
+He strives to create music that makes an impact on everyone who listens and to inspire young people to use their gifts to help bring change to their communities, and to the world.

 Mary Silva Ortega